 By Gale Burstein and Richard Vienne

-Gale R. Burstein, M.D., is Erie County commissioner of health.
-Richard Vienne, D.O., is chief medical officer of Univera Healthcare.
+Gale Burstein, M.D., M.P.H., is Erie County health commissioner.
+Richard Vienne, D.O., is vice president and chief medical officer at Univera Healthcare.